erred/uva-sne/inr-lab3.md

 ## Q12.
 On R configure and enable the radvd daemon using the IP blocks mentioned in the previous task Explain all the configuration parameters used As with the previous task inspect the IP configuration do a connectivity check and explain the differences

+- interface: network interface to apply to
+- AdvSendAdvert: whether to actively advertise and respond to solicitations
+- new results: uses auto configured addresses

 - hostA -> hostB: `64 bytes from 2001:db8:700:529:216:3eff:fe43:d676: icmp_seq=1 ttl=63 time=0.103 ms`
 - hostB -> hostA: `64 bytes from 2001:db8:700:500:216:3eff:fee3:6342: icmp_seq=1 ttl=63 time=0.041 ms`